angular/angular/DEVELOPER.md

 much easier to debug. `xit` and `xdescribe` can also be useful to exclude a test and a group of tests respectively.

-**Note**: **watch mode** needs symlinks to work, so if you're using windows, ensure you have the rights to built them in your operating system.
+**Note**: **watch mode** needs symlinks to work, so if you're using Windows, ensure you have the rights to built them in your operating system.
+On Windows, only administrators can create symbolic links by default, but you may change the policy. (see [here](https://technet.microsoft.com/library/cc766301.aspx?f=255&MSPPError=-2147217396).)

 ### Unit tests with Sauce Labs or Browser Stack